Nilesh5168/Document_Q-A_Service/README.md

 4. Initialize the Database
 Run the table creation script:

-python -m APP.init_db
+python -m APP.init_db  (#change APP with your app name)

 ▶️ Running the App

-uvicorn APP.main:app --reload
+uvicorn APP.main:app --reload  (#change APP with your app name)

 Your API will be live at: http://127.0.0.1:8000